-This policy does not apply to smoking or vaping in a residence, or within the real property boundary lines of residential real property.
+This policy does not apply to smoking or vaping in a residence, or within

 Posting/Notification of Policy

 The District will prominently post signs prohibiting smoking and vaping on school grounds in accordance with applicable law.
 The District will also designate a school official to tell individuals found smoking or vaping in a non-smoking area that they are in violation of law, and District policy.